Skip to main content

 A deer hunting checklist should include your license and deer tag, safety gear, layering system, boots, weapon setup, rangefinder, field dressing tools, navigation basics, and long-sit comfort items.

 Tags, gloves, headlamps, and small field-dressing items are some of the easiest things to forget.
-A checklist helps prevent the last-minute scramble.
+A checklist helps prevent the last-minute scramble before opening day.

 Want a Personalized Deer Checklist?